 In short, in 2018 the government announced a CBI program.
 Under the proposal, the requirement was a USD1,000,000 non-refundable donation to a Development Fund.

-But, parliament rejected the program and the CBI program was never passed.
+But, parliament rejected the program, and the CBI program was never passed.
 Still, there is the possibility that parliament may pass the program in the future.
 However, at the moment, it is not a pathway to becoming a Mauritian citizen.

-In spite of this, you can use the Mauritius Residency By Investment program to access citizenship by naturalization.
+But, you can use the Mauritius Residency By Investment program to access citizenship by naturalization.
 This option is available to people who use the Investor Occupation Permit.
 And, if you have invested more than the equivalent of USD$500,000, you’ll shorten your qualifying period to two years.

 For more Investment Visa options, please visit our detailed article.